Summary

 Retractors (and hooks) are used to pull back tissue, ensuring a clear view and access to the surgical field.

-- Sharp: used for tough tissues like fascia or skin where there is no risk to delicate structures
+- Sharp: used for tough tissues such as fascia or skin; should not be used near delicate structures

-- Blunt: used for retracting sensitive structures (e.g., nerves, vessels) or deep tissues
+- Blunt: used for retracting delicate structures (e.g., nerves, vessels) or deep tissues

-- Examples: Kocher, Roux, and Parker retractors, as well as Desmarres lid retractors
+- Examples: Kocher, Roux, Parker, and Desmarres lid retractors

 When holding a retractor, always emphasize the tip to maximize exposure for the surgeon.